Joris Poort

 Joris Poort (born July 5, 1983) is an American businessman and entrepreneur.
 He is the founder and chief executive officer of the enterprise software firm Rescale.

 Silicon Valley insiders have referred to Poort as "a silent genius".
 He is known for developing innovative computing technologies for engineers and scientists evangelizing use of high-performance computing and supercomputing in the cloud.

-Education
+Early life and education

-Poort attended University of Michigan, where he graduated magna cum laude, obtaining a B.S. in mechanical engineering and minor in applied mathematics.
+Born in the Netherlands, Poort moved to the United States and attended University of Michigan, where he graduated magna cum laude, obtaining a B.S. in mechanical engineering and minor in applied mathematics.
 After University of Michigan, Poort attended University of Washington, graduating magna cum laude, obtaining a M.S. in aerospace engineering.
 Poort also attended Harvard Business School, where he received an MBA, graduating with distinction.

-Business career
+Career

 Boeing

 Poort started his career at Boeing working as an engineer on the 787 Dreamliner airline program at Boeing Commercial Airlines.
 His work at Boeing included significant contributions to the development of the first carbon fiber composite wing design for commercial aircraft through multi-disciplinary optimization and machine learning algorithms providing significant weight reduction, cost savings, and delighting the airline industry referring to the design as "poetry in motion" due to its unique design.